EdCharbeneau/kendo-quickstart-mvc/src/chapters/chapter1.md

 ### Convert to Telerik Application

 At this point, you have the wire frame for a basic MVC application.
-Next you will be adding the UI for ASP.NET MVC to the application by using the convert to Telerik application tooling.
+Next you will be adding the UI for ASP.NET MVC to the application by using the **Convert to Telerik Application** tooling.
 When an application is converted to a Telerik application, all required HTML, CSS, JavaScript and .DLL libraries are added.
-This is the first step you would take to upgrade a new or existing MVC project to use Kendo.
+This is the first step you would take to upgrade a new or existing MVC project to use Telerik UI for ASP.NET MVC.

 <h4 class="exercise-start">
     <b>Exercise</b>: Convert to a Telerik Application
 </h4>

-Stop the application if it is already running.
+**Stop the application** if it is already running.

 In the Solution Explorer **right-click** on the project name and select **Telerik UI for ASP.NET MVC > Convert to Telerik Application**.
-This will launch the Project Configuration Wizard, from here we can choose settings for our Telerik project.
+This will launch the Project Configuration Wizard, from here you can choose settings for your Telerik project.

 ![](images/chapter1/convert-to-telerik1.jpg)

 For this tutorial your project will use CDN support.
-This means all Kendo resources are served from Telerik's content delivery network (CDN) versus relying on your server for the assets.
+This means all Kendo UI resources are served from Telerik's content delivery network (CDN) versus relying on your server for the assets.
 Mark the box **Use CDN support** and click **Next** to continue.

 ![](images/chapter1/convert-to-telerik2.jpg)